whiletruelearn/termichess/README.md

  ┴ └─┘┴└─┴ ┴┴└─┘┴ ┴└─┘└─┘└─┘
 ```

 TermiChess is a terminal app for playing Chess built using Python with the amazing `Textual` library.
-Play chess right in your terminal with a minimalistic interface and Stockfish integration for chess engine.
+Play chess in your terminal with a minimalistic interface and Stockfish integration for chess engine.

 ## Demo